AmirrezaJM/AmirrezaJM/README.md

 ### Hi there 👋
 ## My Name is Amirreza and I'm a mid-level frontend developer, and I've done some projects with react and Vue js.
-- 🔭 I’m currently working on PAP Projects like Ardalan and Shabaviz also I'm mentoring a small team to learn basics of vue js
+- 🔭 I’m currently working in PAPGroup company on some project like Ardalan and Shabaviz and shdparvaz also I'm mentoring a small team to learn basics of vue js.
 - 🌱 I’m currently learning Nuxt js and Next js.
 - 📫 How to reach me: you can reach me with the email: **amirreza.jolani1998@gmail.com**